 Please note that all timetables are tentative before the start of each semester.

 Students in grades 9, 10 & 11 should have full timetables (4 courses each semester).
 If that is not the case please do one of the following:

 or 2.
-If you are a self-motivated and independent learner, check for an online class that interests you on the PRISM eLearning site.
+If you are a self-motivated and independent learner, check for an online class that interests you on the PRISM e-Learning Site.
 In the dropdown menus, select "All School Boards" and "Semester 1 - Regular" or "Semester 2 - Regular".
-Then have a parent email Ms. Weselan at [email protected] with permission to take the course.
+Then have a parent email Mrs. Weselan at [email protected] or Mrs. Keller at [email protected] with permission to take the course.
 (Note some classes will be full and you may be placed on a waitlist).

 or 3.
-If you wish to take a spare in grade 11, have a parent email Ms. Weselan at [email protected] with permission.
+If you wish to take a spare in grade 11, have a parent email Mrs. Weselan at [email protected] or Mrs. Keller at [email protected] with permission.
 (This is not advisable if you don't have 16 credits accumulated going into grade 11.)

 Note These Course Codes: